 So the choice to go pro is really a personal one.
 It’s up to you to decide if that’s something you care about and, more importantly, something your readers will care about.

 The truth is, with the growth and availability of automated software, the playing field is well leveled.
 You are, in the majority of cases, better off concentrating solely on honing your craft and producing the finest content you can, and leaving everything else to Draft2Digital, Vellum, or whichever conversion and layout tool you prefer.
+For a better idea of how to optimize your Word Document for our eBook Layout conversion, check out our Pocket Guide to eBook Layout.

 The important thing to remember is that no one pays any attention to your layout, unless you get it wrong.